- When does the season start & end?

 As players progress through age levels they tend to self select into certain positions to which they are best suited by skill and physique.
 As they begin to learn the game they are rotated throughout all positions except that generally goalie is reserved for volunteers.

 Online, linked through our registration page.
 Our registration process for the spring season is open in November and includes the Massachusetts League registration.
-We have to do registrations early as we need to register our teams with the leagues in mid February and have to order uniforms in time so we get them before the games start on March 30, 2025.
+We must do registrations early as we need to register our teams with the leagues in mid February and have to order uniforms in time so we get them before the games start..

 Contact the Executive Committee at cayluniforms@gmail.com and arrangements to pay by cash or check can be made